phaefelfinger/PiwigoDirectoryUploader/README.md

         The minimum log level required to write out a log message. (panic,fatal,error,warn,info,debug,trace) (default "info") -noUpload
-        If set to true, the metadata gets prepared but the upload is not called and the application is exited with code 90 -piwigoPassword string
+        If set to true, the metadata gets prepared but the upload is not called and the application is exited with code 90 -parallelUploads int
+        Set the number of images that get uploaded in parallel. (default 4) -piwigoPassword string
         This is password to the given username.
   -piwigoUrl string